tacianem/my2Dgame/README.md

 - Main Menu
 - Pause Menu (by pressing 'Esc')
 - Coin and key/heart animations
-- Save Game State (for the Continue option of Pause Menu)
+- Save Game State (for the Continue option on Pause Menu)
+- Max Score shown in Main Menu after the game is played at least once

 <strong>Rules:</strong>
 - When the player dies they only lose the points acquired in that particular level